shantanusharma001/ARIMA-for-Stock-Prediction/README.md

 # ARIMA-for-Stock-Prediction
+Some additional modeules such as statsmodels may need to be installed.
 Note: The weekly stock data was downloaded from yahoo finance.
 This makes the forecast into the future equivalent to weeks.

 ## About the project